DanHodges/TheologicalDictionary/Atonement—its Nature.md

 # Atonement—its Nature
 Definition of Atonement—its Nature coming soon
-    # Atonement—its Nature
-    Definition of Atonement—its Nature coming soon